johriel17/praxxys/README.md

 php artisan storage:link

-#you can now run the application using the url will show there just copy it and paste to the browser
+#you can now run the application the url will show there just copy it and paste to the browser

 php artisan serve